A Special Case

 Every term at parents’ evening his mother heard the same refrain.

 “He’s very bright and very quiet, but he doesn’t interact.
-He says cruel things to the other kids but doesn’t seem to realise what he’s saying.”
+He says things to the other kids but doesn’t seem to realise exactly what he’s saying.”

 And so she went away and scratched her head, wanted to believe this wasn’t her fault.